 Mai Ta Vietnam, b.
 1997

-Ta graduated from the School of Visual Arts in Manhattan, NY, in 2019 with a Bachelors in Fine Art and Illustration.
-The artist's work has been featured in Elephant Magazine, Colossal Magazine, Booooooom Magazine, Heritage In-flight Magazine, The Lab-Saigon, and the Nashville Review.
-Mai Ta has been a part of national and international exhibitions such as Two Sides of One Coin, Taikang Art Museum, Beijing, 2024; The Midnight Hour, The Hole, New York 2024; Wonder Women curated by Kathy Huang, Jefferey Deitch, NY/LA, 2023; and Blue Girl, Pablo's Birthday, New York (2023) among others.
-In 2020, she was awarded the Nancy Lee Rhodes Roberts Scholarship Award by the Society of Illustrators in New York, NY.
-She currently lives and works in Saigon, Vietnam.
+Ta graduated from the School of Visual Arts in Manhattan with a Bachelors in Fine Art and Illustration.
+Mai Ta been a part of national and international exhibitions such as Two Sides of One Coin, Taikang Art Museum, Beijing, China, 2024; The Midnight Hour, The Hole, New York, 2023; Blue Girl, Pablo’s Birthday, New York, 2023; and Wonder Women, Jefferey Deitch, curated by Kathy Huang, New York, 2022.
+Her work has been featured in Elephant Magazine, Colossal Magazine, Booooooom Magazine, Heritage In-flight Magazine, The Lab-Saigon, and the Nashville Review.
+In 2020, Ta was awarded the Nancy Lee Rhodes Roberts Scholarship Award by the Society of Illustrators in New York.
+She currently lives and works in Saigon, Vietnam